cryptic-dev/fivem-live-radio/readme.md

 - Can play AAC/OGG Streams or playlists
 - Files/Streams are hosted online and can be changed dynamically so the client does't need to download anything
-- This script is commpletely server-side it won't put any stress on the server whatsoever
+- This script is commpletely client-side it won't put any stress on the server whatsoever

 ## Limitations